james-jackson-TX/Cyclistic-Case-Study/README.md

 $ end_lng            <dbl> -87.66, -87.64, -87.64, -87.65, -87.64, -87.65, -87.67, -87.68, -87.68, -87.63, -87.65, -87.64, -87.64, -87.72, -87.62, -87.…
 $ member_casual      <chr> "member", "member", "member", "member", "member", "member", "member", "member", "member", "member", "member", "member", "mem…
 ```
-THe started_at and ended_at columns have different formats.
+Two columns, started_at and ended_at, have different formats.
 As I will be using them for calculations, it is important for them to all be the same.
 So the next step is to make them all dttm format in yyyy-mm-dd hh:mm:ss format
 ```r
 # format chr timestamp as dttm
 > X202301$started_at <- mdy_hm(X202301$started_at)